 To submit your talk find the schedule board which the crew will direct you to if needed.
 Write your talk on a post-it note and put it on your preferred time slot.
 Depending on the number of votes the talks in that slot get, your talk may me moved to a different room, so check back 15 minutes before your talk to see where it will be.
 We will also have a version of the schedule online as it’s decided so you can check on instantly on your phone, laptop or tablet.

-If there are too many talks for a given time slot those with the least votes won’t be assigned a room.
+If there are too many talks for a given time slot those with the fewest votes won’t be assigned a room.
 You can move your talk to a different time slot though if you wish.

 Attending a Talk

 To make sure that everyone gets the right room for their talk it’s important that we know how popular each talk is going to be.
 If you like the sound of a talk please draw a dot on the post-it note using the markers provided.